Why Christian Content Can’t Set You Free

 It’s the doorway.

-But content culture has no category for that doorway.
+Content culture has no category for that doorway.
 It treats unresolved trust as a knowledge problem instead of a relational one.
-So “leaders” keep feeding people information when what they actually need is space.
+So leaders keep feeding people information when what they actually need is space.

-We’re not trying to add to the pile.
-We’re trying to make room for the life content was always meant to lead you into—spaces of confession and communion where freedom stops being a concept and starts becoming normal.
+This is why Lark is not trying to add to the content pile.
+We’re trying to make room for the life content was always meant to lead you into—spaces where freedom stops being a concept and starts becoming normal.

 To learn more, start here.